+ILLUSTRATION OPTION

-ILLUSTRATION OPTION A.A.S.
-GRAPHIC DESIGN
+A.A.S. - GRAPHIC DESIGN

-The Graphic Design A.A.S.
-Option in Illustration is designed for individuals seeking skills and education necessary to work commercially as an illustrator.
+for individuals seeking skills and education necessary to work commercially as an illustrator.
 A variety of specialized areas including children's book, editorial, comic book, fashion, commercial or advertising, and scientific illustration will be explored through investigating the history, the modern world, and utilizing hands-on experience with digital imaging and computer aided drawing software in addition to traditional mediums.
 In-depth study of the elements and principles of art and design will be encouraged to master technical and creative skills in digital arts, illustration, design techniques and drawing.
 A portfolio demonstrating digital imaging, drawing, and illustration skills will be presents upon completion of the program.
 Approximately one-half of all program graduates go on to complete a baccalaureate degree in game art, animation, graphic design, film, video or illustration.